openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-typesetting-with-pandoc.md

 # Editor guide to typesetting with Pandoc

 The Pandoc plugin provides an option to generate HTML files from submissions in DOCX or RTF format and set these newly generated HTML files as galleys.
+To read about configuring pandoc, see the [Pandoc plugin documentation](../plugins/pandoc.md).

 To work on a file, find it under **Files for typesetting** and click **Options**.
 This will present two options: